GlobalFishingWatch/pelagos-client/docs/schema.md

     http://myproject.appspot.com/tile/mytileset/header

 ## Fallback URLS
-The header file can the specify a set of new base url:s to use for tile fetches as well as track queries.
+The header file can the specify a set of new base url:s to use for tile fetches as well as selection info and selection track queries.

 The base urls are specified as a list of fallback levels.
 For each level there can be multiple urls, used in a round-robin fashion.
 The client starts by trying to load a tile using the lowest fallback level.
 If a request returns a 404 error, the next higher fallback level is attempted, until all are exhausted.